ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/concept_model.rst

      -
    * - High potency statin
      - Refers to high potency of drugs: atorvastatin, rosuvastatin
-     - Defined by guidelines and discussion with Sanofi
+     - Defined by guidelines and discussion with external private sector experts
    * - Low potency statin
      - Refers to low potency of drugs: simvastatin, pravastatin, atorvastatin, fluvastatin
-     - Defined by guidelines and discussion with Sanofi
+     - Defined by guidelines and discussion with external private sector experts
    * - High dose
      - 40mg and up
      -